Review: Fenty Beauty Foundation (The Perfect Match By Rihanna)

 Noticing the color labels on my previous foundation, which bear names in reference to specific Countries, I began to look for other options from brands and companies that seemed more sensitive to the issue.

-Fenty Beauty Foundation: Matches and Shades
+Fenty Beauty Foundation: Pros and Cons

 Positives and Negatives